-A Board with the appropriate balance of skills, experience, independence and knowledge of the co-operative is key to the success of a growing co-operative.
+A board with the appropriate balance of skills, experience, independence and knowledge is key to the success of a co-operative.

 Composition and recruitment

 A understanding of the role of the board is a vital step when considering the optimum size of the board and the skills and experience required on the board in order to meet the needs of the co-operative.
 It can also help a co-operative to develop its recruitment processes for new directors and identify how to develop the skills of its existing directors.
 Having a balanced board comprised of elected members and, in many cases, independent non-executive directors can contribute the development of an effective board.